Search

 Finding the genetic switch to stop tumor growth

 “We’ve made a new chemical that’s never been made before.
 We show how the drug works.
 And we show that the drug slows cancer growth,” says UCI Health’s Dr. Anand Ganesan.
-“That would not be possible without grants from the National Institutes of Health (NIH) and the UCI Anti-Cancer Challenge,” he says, which helped pave the way for his decade-plus research effort to identify genes that are activated in cancer and to develop ways to prevent those genes from sending signals that spur the disease.
+“That would not be possible without grants from the National Institutes of Health (NIH) and the UC Irvine Anti-Cancer Challenge,” he says, which helped pave the way for his decade-plus research effort to identify genes that are activated in cancer and to develop ways to prevent those genes from sending signals that spur the disease.

 Read the full article here.